 Freshmen students will be enrolled in the Campus Work option which requires them to work 6 hours each week (90 hours per semester) at assigned campus work stations.
 Exceptions are granted only upon the approval of the Work Education Committee.
-Upon the successful completion of their Campus Work assignment at the end of each semester, the Work Education Scholarship will be applied toward their tuition.
+Upon successful completion of the required number of hours and a passing grade at the end of each semester, the Work Education Scholarship will be applied toward their tuition.
 Campus Work assignment requests by Sophomores, Juniors, and Seniors will be considered but not guaranteed and must be turned in the Work Education Director at least 4 weeks prior to the first day of classes.